mattermost-community/mattermost-app-servicenow/README.md

   - Set **Enable Testing Commands** to **true**.
   - Set **Enable Developer Mode** to **true**.
   - Select **Save**.
-3. Add the manifest to your instance using the following command: `/apps debug-add-manifest --url BASE/manifest`.
-4. Run the following slash command in Mattermost: `/apps install --app-id com.mattermost.servicenow`.
+3. Run the following slash command in Mattermost: `/apps install http $BASE/manifest`.
-5. Use `1234` as the secret key.
+4. Use `1234` as the secret key.

 ### Provision